ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 #### Step 2: start writing into the new DB structure

 The previous step migration can be deployed without any problems.
 But the created table is not useful while nothing writes into it.
 While empty, there is no point to read from it.
-So let's start writing then.
+Let's start writing then!

-We need to fill in the currently known data from the **belongs to** association in the the new table despite the fact it supposes to hold the **had and belongs to many** association.
-This trick guarantees that switch to the new association doesn't lose any data.
-Basically, the data should write into the old field `properties.manager_id` and into the new table `managers_properties` **in parallel**.
+We need to fill in the currently known data from the old **belongs to** association into the the new table despite the fact it supposes to hold the new **had and belongs to many** association.
+This trick guarantees that switching to the new association doesn't lose any data.
+In other words, the data represents the **manager-property** association should write into the old field `properties.manager_id` and into the new table `managers_properties` **simultaneously**.

 There are at least two ways how do that in a Rails application: use ActiveRecord [callbacks](https://guides.rubyonrails.org/active_record_callbacks.html) or DB [triggers](https://www.postgresqltutorial.com/postgresql-triggers/).
 Which one to choose is up to the code authors.
 Both solutions have pros and cons.
 But play well if properly implemented.

-Whatever way to choose the following logic should be implemented:
+Whatever way to choose, the following logic should be implemented:
 - if `property#manager_id` gets changed:
   - the `managers_properties` row having `property#id` and `property#manager_id_was` should be deleted
-  - the new row with `property#id` and `property#manager_id` should be inserted if `property#manager_id` is not `nil`
+  - the new row with `property#id` and `property#manager_id` should be inserted if the new value for `property#manager_id` is not `nil`
 - if a property gets removed, the corresponding row in `managers_properties` should be removed
 - if a manager gets removed, the corresponding association `property#manager` should be nullified and the corresponding row in `managers_properties` should be removed too.

-If go with ActiveRecord callbacks, it may require many changes and much more afford to put.
+If go with ActiveRecord callbacks, it may require many changes and much more effort to put.
 Callbacks are skipped in some cases.
-For example, `update_column/update_columns/update_all` call doesn't execute callbacks.
+For example, `#update_column`, `#update_columns`, `.update_all` calls on ActiveRecord models doesn't execute callbacks.
 Consider these methods can be called with meta programming implicitly.
-And now the implementation seems very tricky.
+And now the implementation doesn't look easy at all.
 All the code should be read carefully.
-And all places that call these methods should take care about data alignment on the **many-to-many** table explicitly.
+And all the places that call these and possibly other methods should take care of the simultaneous write.
+Additionally, if some new code is added afterwards and misses that point there may be data inconsistency.

-That's why I recommend to use DB triggers.
-Once they are written they work as is without any caveats.
-No need to read the whole code, implement some tricky code, etc. Check out the implementation for PostgreSQL:
+That's why it's better to use DB triggers.
+Once they are written they work as designed without any caveats.
+No need to read the whole code base searching the methods above and changing those lines.
+No need to implement some tricky code, etc. Check out the implementation for PostgreSQL:

 ```ruby
 class AddTriggers < ActiveRecord::Migration[6.0]